Philosophy

 Acknowledgements

-The group philosophy documented here borrows is heavily based on or copied from other following research lab principles, likely in order of similarity
+The group philosophy documented here is inspired from other following research lab principles, and partly borrows heavily, likely in order of similarity

 - Climate Analytics Lab